AKD92/Morse-Tool-GUI-Application/README.md

 The application of this project, morsetool.exe links statically with libmorse.a along with libbst.a, libstackqueue.a and liblinkedlist.a

+libbst.a is standard C implementation of Dictionary data structure using Binary Search Tree (BST), libstackqueue.a is standard C implementation of Stack and Queue data structure and liblinkedlist.a is standard C implementation of linked list, both singly and doubly.

 Graphical User Interface was built using IUP Interface library, which is a multiplatform C user interface toolkit, freely available.

 This project is compiled using GCC 4.8 32 bit Windows port.